“Liberte’ ! Egalite’ ! Fraternite’ !”

 1. Universal (global) recognition of misandry.
 Once it comes to a conscious level a reduction in social misandry is possible.

 2. To have gender-neutral laws, national and state commissions for men, Ministry of men’s welfare, male study courses in universities, male study conferences, health programs for men, budgeting for male issues in Union budget.

 Bridging the gap

 1. Developing training programs for victims as well as common men.
 Holding seminars in law colleges, corporate sector for gender sensitivity training.
-Since corporate sector is the most powerful sector, the benefits of these trainings will trickle down.
-Also this will ensure a mechanism to raise funds for MRM.
+Since the corporate sector is the most powerful sector, the benefits of these training will trickle down.
+Also, this will ensure a mechanism to raise funds for MRM.
 This will also ensure an alternate communication channel with the decision makers.

 2. Writing more books on male issues

 3. Having more male-centric researches and surveys and getting them published in social media and academic journals.

 4. Providing consultancy to Indian Govt. in cracking various male issues.

 Feel this movement as your home.
 Connect with your leaders in order to understand the ideology and use your skills to enhance the movement.